-Presently, I accept Aetna insurance plans.
+Presently, I accept Aetna and Humana insurance plans.
 As a courtesy, Mind Balance Psychology Center, LLC will bill your insurance company for services rendered.
 However, it is not guaranteed that your insurance company will follow through with their original Explanation of Benefits (EOB).
 Insurance benefits have become increasingly complex due to the rising cost of healthcare.
 Sometimes, insurance companies will change benefits without notification to me as a provider.
 They may also change session limits, deductibles, or maximum allowables.
 This can make it difficult to have claims paid.
 Please note that your insurance company will require me to disclose certain information about you in order to receive benefits.
 This always includes a diagnosis.
 In addition, they may ask for information pertinent to treatment, such as treatment plan, current psychosocial stressors, and level of functioning.
 Out of respect for your privacy, I will disclose only the minimum amount necessary to justify services provided.

 If you do not show up for your scheduled therapy appointment and you have not notified me at least 24 hours in advance, you will be required to pay a charge of $75 for a broken appointment.

 The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.

 - Suspected child abuse or dependent adult or elder abuse, for which I am required by law to report to the appropriate authorities immediately.

 - If a client is threatening serious bodily harm to another person/s, I must notify the police and inform the intended victim.